ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/05-Naive-Bayes.md

 - tells us the likelihood of a data point occurring in a particular class

 ## Denominator
-- The effect of the denominator P(x) is not incorporated while calculating probabilities as it is the same for both the classes and hence, can be ignored without affecting the final outcome.# Reference
+- The effect of the denominator P(x) is not incorporated while calculating probabilities as it is the same for both the classes and hence, can be ignored without affecting the final outcome.

 ## Posterior Probability
 - $P(C_i|X)$